Lutheran Church of China: Seventh General Assembly (1946)

 Due to changing circumstances and the rapid development of the Chinese Civil War, the Seventh General Assembly, proved to be last full assembly held by the Lutheran Church of China.

 Eight General Assembly (1949)

-Due to the fall of most of mainland China to the forces of the Communist Party of China, and the continued fighting in other parts of China, the scheduled assembly that was to be held in Guangzhou, Guangdong on October 10, 1949 could not be held.
+Due to the fall of most of mainland China to the forces of the Chinese Communist Party and the continued fighting in other parts of China, the scheduled assembly in Guangzhou, Guangdong, on October 10, 1949, could not be held.
 An attempt to move the assembly to Hong Kong also turned out to be impossible.
 The National President, Peng Fu, who was in Hong Kong at that time, finally decided to hold a National Council meeting instead.

-The 27th Council met in Tao Fong Shan, Shatin, Hong Kong on November 4–5, 1949.
+The 27th Council met in Tao Fong Shan, Shatin, Hong Kong, on November 4–5, 1949.
 Tao Fong Shan has been the centre of the Christian Mission to Buddhists (道友會) since 1930 and was also the temporary campus of the Lutheran Theological Seminary after its evacuation from Shekou on December 1, 1948.

 Four new members were accepted into the LCC: